handpoint/ecommdoc/docs/samplecode.md

 <iframe width="100%" height="600" src="//jsfiddle.net/Handpoint/31yq5L2h/26/embedded/html,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

+## Credentials on File

+### Sample Code - **1**.

+ 1 - Cardholder opts to store their card details on Merchant's website.

+ 2 - Cardholder opts to store their card details provided to Merchant via mail or telephone.

+ 3 - Cardholder pays using a card they previously stored on the Merchant's website.

+ 4 - Cardholder provides their card details to sign up to a subscription on the Merchant's website.

+<iframe width="100%" height="600" src="//jsfiddle.net/Handpoint/1j0u7wLh/11/embedded/html,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

+### Sample Code - **2**.

+5 - Cardholder provides their card details when agreeing to purchase by instalments on the Merchant's website.

+6 - Cardholder provides their card details to sign up to a subscription via mail or telephone to the Merchant

+7 - Cardholder provides their card details when agreeing to purchase by instalments via mail or telephone to the Merchant.

+8 - Merchant makes an unscheduled transaction, such as an account top-up, as previously agreed with the Cardholder when they stored their card details.

+<iframe width="100%" height="600" src="//jsfiddle.net/Handpoint/ek5ygrmp/2/embedded/html,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

+### Sample Code - **3**.

+9 - Merchant resubmits a payment where the initial payment was declined due to insufficient funds, but the goods have already been provided to the Cardholder.

+10 - Merchant reauthorises a payment when the completion or fulfilment of the original order or service extends beyond the authorization validity limit set by the Card Scheme.

+11 - Merchant makes a payment to process a supplemental account charge after original services have been rendered and respective payment has been processed.

+12 - Merchant makes a payment to charge the Cardholder a penalty according to the merchant’s reservation cancellation policy.

+<iframe width="100%" height="600" src="//jsfiddle.net/Handpoint/pvqfL6rb/6/embedded/html,result/dark/" allowfullscreen="allowfullscreen" allowpaymentrequest frameborder="0"></iframe>

 ## Testing

 You will be provided with unique test Merchant Account IDs during the onboarding process.
 Refer to the [authentication](overview#authentication) section for the list of required parameters.
 Test Merchant Accounts are connected to a Simulator and not to an actual Acquirer.
 The Simulator will emulate the function of an Acquirer and provide simulated responses and authorisation codes.